johncoleman83/amazon-api/README.md

 Python template for Amazon Product Advertising API (also includes example for Amazon IAM AWS API using IAM credentials)

+## Disclaimer

+* This is a DEMO only and not for commercial use
+* This app is not an official Amazon application or demo
+* The author is in no way affiliated with Amazon
+* The author makes no money from this application

 ## Environment

 * __OS:__ Linux Ubuntu 14.04 LTS